Step 8: Review route and day outputs

 • compare one itinerary against another

-• compare conservative and aggressive input sets
+• compare lower-margin and higher-margin input sets

 Still need help?
 Send a Little Note to Backpacking Light Send a Little Note to Backpacking Light